vercel/next.js/docs/basic-features/data-fetching/incremental-static-regeneration.md

 Next.js allows you to create or update static pages _after_ you’ve built your site.
 Incremental Static Regeneration (ISR) enables you to use static-generation on a per-page basis, **without needing to rebuild the entire site**.
 With ISR, you can retain the benefits of static while scaling to millions of pages.

+> Note: It is not currently possible to use [Edge API Routes](https://nextjs.org/docs/api-routes/edge-api-routes) with ISR.

 To use ISR, add the `revalidate` prop to `getStaticProps`:

 ```jsx